Home / Stata Conferences / 2024 France

 (Read more)

 The current presentation aims to assess the credibility of demand-side policies to curb deforestation.
-We tackle this question focusing on the Brazilian soy sector, as conversion from forests to soyproducing areas is a major driver of deforestation.
+We tackle this question focusing on the Brazilian soy sector because conversion from forests to soyproducing areas is a major driver of deforestation.
 We estimate a firm-level gravity model relating soy exports to destination-specific soy demand.
 First, we estimate a positive elasticity of soy exports to foreign demand, which confirms the credibility of demand-side policies.
 Second, we document that the average response hides significant heterogeneities across exporters and across municipalities.
 Combining export elasticities with soy expansion possibilities, demand-side policies could hence avoid aggregate deforestation, particularly in regions proximate to the Amazon.

 Contributor: